Discolored Teeth Claremont, CA

 Causes & Treatments for Tooth Discoloration

-You should always let your dentist know about any medications you may be taking so that you are able to receive the appropriate dental care.
-Dark spots caused by an injury or medication may require tooth bonding or porcelain veneers to cover discoloration.
+Always let your dentist know about any medications you are taking so that you get the appropriate dental care.
+Dark spots from an injury or medication may require tooth bonding or porcelain veneers to cover them.
 These types of stains tend to be resistant to professional teeth whitening gels.

-White Spots- Many patients have small, ultra-bright spots on some of their teeth.
-These bright white spots are typically caused by overexposure to fluoride during the development of the teeth.
-Depending on the extent of white spots, tooth bonding, veneers, or whitening products can be used to even out the smile’s color.
+Many patients have small, ultra-bright spots on some of their teeth.
+Overexposure to fluoride during tooth development is the most common cause of bright white spots.
+Our dentists can use tooth bonding, veneers, and whitening products to even out the color and hide permanent white spots.

 Treatment Options for Discolored Teeth

 Whitening your teeth can help improve the appearance of your teeth and boost your self-confidence.
-A whiter, brighter smile makes us feel attractive and gives us the confidence to be friendlier.
-If you are unhappy with the color and appearance of your smile, be sure to discuss your concerns with your dentist at your next dental appointment.
+A whiter and brighter smile makes us feel attractive and gives us the confidence to be friendlier.
+If you’re unhappy with the color and appearance of your teeth, share them with your dentist at your next dental appointment.

-We can quickly treat yellow or stained teeth with an in-office teeth whitening procedure.
-Trauma or discoloration caused by medications may require more advanced cosmetic treatment.
+We can quickly fix brown and yellow or stained teeth with an in-office teeth whitening procedure.
+Trauma or discoloration because of medications may require more advanced cosmetic treatment.
 Your dentist may recommend dental veneers or a dental crown to create a more balanced and beautiful smile.

-Teeth whitening can take years off the appearance of your smile, leaving you feeling refreshed and rejuvenated.
+Whitening your teeth can make your face and smile look younger.
+You will leave our dental office feeling refreshed.
 Talk to your dentist about combining teeth whitening with other cosmetic treatments for a total smile makeover.

 Discolored Teeth FAQs

-We can correct deep tooth staining and discoloration, but it is a lengthy process.
-Unfortunately, once staining has reached interior enamel, it is much more difficult to reverse.
+We can correct deep tooth staining and discoloration, but it can be a lengthy process.
+Unfortunately, once staining reaches interior enamel, it is much more difficult to reverse.
 This is different from surface stains, which your dentist can treat with teeth whitening in two visits.

 What are the consequences of discolored teeth?

-Discolored teeth are most commonly a cosmetic issue but they are also proven more likely to form cavities and decay.
-If you have discolored teeth, you are more likely to develop gum disease or experience other oral health issues.
+Discolored teeth are most commonly a cosmetic issue.
+But they can contribute to cavities and decay.
+If you have stained teeth, you are more likely to develop gum disease or experience other oral health issues.

 Can vitamin deficiency cause yellow teeth?